-The details of employee remuneration as required under provisions of Section 197(12) of the Companies Act, 2013 read with Rule 5(2) and 5(3) of Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and second proviso to Sec 136 of the Companies Act, 2013, are available electronically for inspection without any fee, for a period of 21 days before the Annual General Meeting and shall be made available to any shareholder on request.
-The shareholders seeking to inspect these documents can write to the Company at csinvestors@creditaccessgrameen.com.
+The details of employee remuneration as required under provisions of Section 197 (12) of the Companies Act, 2013 read with Rule 5 (2) and 5 (3) of Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and second proviso to Sec 136 of the Companies Act 2013 are available for electronic inspection without any fee, 21 days before the Annual General Meeting and shall be made available to any shareholder on request.
+Members seeking to inspect such documents can send an email to csinvestors@creditaccessgrameen.com.
 None of these employees is a relative of any Director of the Company.